-Now we can create the “orders” table the same way, based on the “SELECT * FROM orders” MySQL query.
+Now, we can create the “orders” table the same way, based on the “SELECT * FROM orders” MySQL query.
 We will see IDs in the columns related to the customers, employees, and shippers.
-This is not very useful if you want to edit it in the frontend or to delegate editing of this table to someone who doesn’t have access to other tables, as it’s not clear what do all these numbers stand for – so let’s configure table relations to replace these with something more meaningful.
+This is not particularly useful if you want to edit it in the frontend, or to delegate editing of this table to someone who doesn’t have access to other tables, as it’s not clear what all these numbers stand for.
+So let’s configure table relations to replace these numbers with something more meaningful.

-After you change the column type to String, a “Possible values for column” dropdown will appear.
+After changing the column type to String, a “Possible values for column” dropdown will appear.
 Choose the “Use values from another wpDataTable (foreign key)” option.

 Under “Use values from another wpDataTable” click on the button to start configuring the relations.

 In the modal that pops up you will find three dropdowns: